lbr-stack/fri/README.md

     <figcaption></figcaption>
   </figure>

+3. Open an issue and ask for a branch named fri-major.minor (e.g. fri-1.15).
-4. Open a pull request.
+4. Open a pull request against this new branch.

 ## License
 Please note that we distribute the CMake support under Apache-2.0 license.
 Please note that third party libraries under `FRI-Client-SDK_Cpp.zip` are distributed under their respective license.
 See [NOTICE](NOTICE).